BranchMetrics/branch-deep-linking-public-api/README.md

 **url** _required_
 : The URL you want to modify, including the host and domain, ex: https://bnc.lt/m/abcd1234

+**data** _required_

+: A JSON dictionary of key values you want updated on the link.
+Inside this dictionary, the deeplink data will be the called `data` as well, so your structure would look like the following:

+    data {
+        'channel' : foo,
+        'data': {
+            'picture_id': '500'
+        }
+    }

 #### Returns

+The different fields that were updated.
+From the above example, we'd return 'channel', 'data' (and the updated values)

 ## Structuring a 'dynamic' Deeplink